ddeutils/ddeutil-workflow/README.md

    # Validate model that use to parsing exists for template file
    type: Workflow
    on:
-      # If workflow deploy to schedule, it will running every 5 minutes
+      # If workflow deploy to schedule, it will run every 5 minutes
       # with Asia/Bangkok timezone.
       - cronjob: '*/5 * * * *'
         timezone: "Asia/Bangkok"
    params:
       # Incoming execution parameters will validate with this type.
-It allow
+It allows
       # to set default value or templating.
       source-extract: str
       run-date: datetime